 - Job/Employment Skills

 One Voice will become a community hub for families to gather safely and grow.
 One Cup, the newest business venture of One Voice, will employ those in recovery as part of the aftercare component in the continuum of care process.
-Dedicated office space is available for Compass Counseling, Southern Highlands and Creating Opportunities for Recovery Employment to give those in recovery wrap-around services under one roof.
-The training and education center is available for the community and individuals to explore support groups, Telehealth, peer recovery coach classes, among many other opportunities in our state of the art conference center state and nationwide.
+Dedicated office space is available for Recovery Point WV, Southern Highlands, and Creating Opportunities for Recovery Employment to give those in recovery wrap-around services under one roof.
+The training and education center is available for the community and individuals to explore support groups, telehealth, peer recovery coach classes, among many other opportunities in our state-of-the-art conference center state and nationwide.

 One Voice will serve as the relationship manager to assist individuals pursuing recovery in rebuilding lives and communities by making community resources more easily accessible and making fighting stigma a priority.